-The flowers, trays, dirt, brackets and I, with the rope still around me, were all falling and then the real disaster happened!
+The flowers, trays, dirt, brackets and I, with the rope still wrapped around me, were all falling as one—and then the real disaster happened!
 I landed on Grandfather's shingles and the entire pile fell over.
 It took me weeks to straighten those damn things out.

-What I considered the biggest stroke of luck though, was that when I was on the ground the flowers and shingles and dirt, one of the , in delayed action, fell out of its hanger and hit me on the head, knocking me unconscious.
+What I considered the biggest stroke of luck though, was that when I was on the ground, flat out among the flowers and shingles and dirt, one of the flowerpots, in delayed action, fell out of its hanger and hit me on the head, knocking me unconscious.
 This prevented me from getting the biggest spanking of my life.

-Thinking of it now, I have that to thank for m spending my life in the business of mountaineering.
+Thinking of it now, I have that flowerpot to thank for me spending my life in the business of mountaineering.

-h experience left me eager to climb my first real mountain.
-Every chance I , I pestered my grandfather, a seasoned mountaineer, to take me with him.
-The following summer, I saw my .
+Injuries aside, that experience left me eager to climb my first real mountain.
+Every chance I had, I pestered my grandfather, a seasoned mountaineer, to take me climbing with him.
+The following summer, I saw my opportunity.
 My Aunt Liesl came from Salzburg with some of her friends for a visit.
-While there, they wanted to climb Hochkonig, the 2900mete peak directly behind our house, with randfather.
+While there, they wanted to climb Hochkonig, the near 2,900-metre peak directly behind our house, with Grandfather.

 At the time, like most of the kids in our village, I had only one pair of boots.
-I would begin wearing the boots in the fall when the snow fell and would store them the spring when most of the snow had melted.
+I would begin wearing the boots in the fall when the snow fell and would store them away in the spring when most of the snow had melted.
 Throughout the summer, I went barefoot.

-Aunt Liesl didn’t have any boots appropriate for climbing, without thinking to consult me, she asked randfather if she could use mine.
+Aunt Liesl didn’t have any boots appropriate for climbing, and without thinking to consult me, she asked Grandfather if she could use mine.
 He agreed.
-They knew I wanted to climb the mountain and wouldn’t want to lend her my boots, so in order to get me out of their hair they sent me on an errand just before they their climb.
+They knew I wanted to climb the mountain and wouldn’t want to lend her my boots, so in order to get me out of their hair they sent me on an errand just before they left for their climb.

-Grandfather had done some carpentry work on a place called Berka Haus, twohour walk from our home, and the family there still owed him some money.
-They sent me collect the money.
-Although they tried to keep it from me, I already knew their plans.
-I ran all the way to Berka Haus, barefoot as usual, got the money and ran back .
-When I , they were gone.
-I knew they were headed up to the alpine hut at the base of the that day and planned to the the .
+Grandfather had done some carpentry work on a place called Berka Haus, a two-hour walk from our home, and the family there still owed him some money.
+They sent me there to collect the money.
+Although they tried to keep it from me, I already knew of their plans.
+I ran all the way to Berka Haus, barefoot as usual, got the money and ran back home.
+When I returned, they were gone.
+I knew they were headed up to the alpine hut at the base of the route that day and planned to begin the climb the next morning.

 I also knew that near the top of the mountain, climbers had to cross a glacier before continuing up to the summit.
 My feet were so toughened up from being barefoot all the time that I knew I could handle the lower part of the mountain without boots, but not the glacier.
-Pigheaded and absolutely determined to , I went from house to house in our village to borrow a pair of boots.
+Pig-headed and absolutely determined to join them, I went from house to house in our village to borrow a pair of boots.
 Not surprisingly, no one wanted to lend me any.
 Finally, I arrived at the door of one guy who made his own boots.
 Those boots had a leather upper portion nailed to a carved wooden sole.
 Reluctantly he agreed to let me use them, so off I went.

-Just before randfather, Aunt Liesl and her friends bedded down for the night, I arrived at the alpine hut.
+Just before Grandfather, Aunt Liesl and her friends bedded down for the night, I arrived at the alpine hut.
 The borrowed pair of boots were tied together and hung around my neck.
 Due to the stiffness of the solid wood sole it was difficult to walk in them.
 I was far more comfortable in bare feet.